 MILA disability credited hours based on the receipt of Workers Compensation benefits or non-occupational disability benefits provided by a local port plan shall be limited to twenty-four (24) months per illness or injury.
 The 24 month limit is a per illness or injury limit, not a lifetime limit.
-When a participant has exhausted the 24 months, the participant may submit applications to MILA on an annual basis to receive additional years of credited service.
+When a participant has exhausted the 24 months, the participant may submit an application to MILA to receive additional year of credited service.